Zakat Fundraisers: How Your Islamic Organization Can Secure More Donations

 1. Run a Facebook Campaign During Ramadan

-Running a Facebook campaign during Ramanda can keep your supporters updated with the progress of your Zakat fundraising and secure additional donations.
+Running a Facebook campaign during Ramadan can keep your supporters updated with the progress of your zakat fundraising – and help you secure additional donations!

-If you’re holding or getting involved in Zakat-related events, you can create Facebook events to help promote them.
-Ask your supporters to confirm their attendance at these events, which will highlight the event to their Facebook friends.
+If you’re holding or getting involved in zakat-related events, you can create Facebook events to help promote them.
+Ask your supporters to confirm their attendance at these events.
+This helps promote your Facebook event among their followers and maximizes your outreach.

-For more tips, take a look at our blog post on promoting your nonprofit on Facebook.
+For more tips, check out our blog post for tips on how to promote your nonprofit on Facebook.

 2. Share the Impact of Last Year’s Zakat Donations

 As part of your Facebook promotion during Ramadan, you can highlight the impact of last year’s donations.
-Zakat donors can be more likely to give if they can see how their contributions will benefit people less fortunate than themselves.
+Zakat donors are more likely to give if they can see how their contributions will benefit people less fortunate than themselves.

 You can also do this across other social media channels and in your email and direct mail communications with your donors.